gmmeyer/CodeKindaSmart/README.md

 #[Rap Kinda Smart][rkc]

-##a [Rap Genius][rg] Clone
+##a Shameless [Rap Genius][rg] Clone

 [rg]: http://www.rapgenius.com
 [rkc]: http://www.rapkindasmart.com

 ##What is it?
-Rap Genius is a website where you can add notes, called "annotations," to nearly anything.
+[Rap Kinda Smart][rkc] is a website where you can add notes, called "annotations," to nearly anything.
 The idea is to better explain the thing you're adding notes to, to clarify a complex or vague sentence, or to shed light upon some poorly known fact.

+##What are people saying about it?
+* Me: "This is pretty neat!"
+* My mom: "What is this?
+I don't understand it."
+* The [New York Times][http://nytimes.com]: "No comment."

 ##Technology Used
 * [Heroku][heroku] hosts the app.